ariaghora/noe/README.md

 <img src="assets/noe-txt.png" alt="logo" width="300px"></img>
 </div>

-Hi, mortal.
+Hi.
 This is noe.
+This used to be darkteal.
+Please check the `master` branch for darkteal's code.

 ```delphi
 uses